mrdoob/three.js/threejs/lessons/threejs-multiple-scenes.md

 }
 ```

-We set the canvsas to fill the screen and we set its `z-index` to
+We set the canvas to fill the screen and we set its `z-index` to
 -1 to make it appear behind other elements.
 We also need to specify some kind of width and height for our virtual canvas elements since there is nothing inside to give them any size.

 Now we'll make 2 scenes each with a light and a camera.